erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 The 32-bit digits of the base generator does not perform very well in [PRNG tests], but actually the low 16 bits passes 2 TB in [PractRand] and 1 TB with the bits reversed, which is surprisingly good.
-The problems in spectral scores for 2 and 3 dimensions lie in the higher bits of the MWC digit.
+The problem of bad spectral scores for 2 and 3 dimensions lie in the higher bits of the MWC digit.

 #### Scrambling